MohammedRizwan-1/Data-Extract-Transform-Load-Project/README.md

 # Introduction

-This Projectm involved us focusing on two different sets of data comprising off Crowdfunding Data and Contacts Information.
+This Project involved us focusing on two different sets of data comprising off Crowdfunding Data and Contacts Information.
 These files were in the form of CSV Files.
 The goal of the project was to use Extract, Load and Transform processes to consolidate information and restructure to desired data relationships in the form of new DataFrames/Tables.

 # ***Files***
 ## *README*